-(c) Fundamental research definition
+(c) Fundamental research definition.
 Fundamental research means research in science, engineering, or mathematics, the results of which ordinarily are published and shared broadly within the research community, and for which the researchers have not accepted restrictions for proprietary or national security reasons.

-§ 734.9 FOREIGN-DIRECT PRODUCT (FDP) RULES
+§ 734.9 Foreign-Direct Product (FDP) Rules.

-Foreign-produced items located outside the United States are subject to the EAR when they are a "direct product" of specified "technology" or "software," or are produced by a plant or 'major component' of a plant that itself is a "direct product" of specified "technology" or "software."
+Foreign-produced items located outside the United States are subject to the EAR when they are a "direct product" of specified "technology" or "software," or are produced by a complete plant or 'major component' of a plant that itself is a "direct product" of specified "technology" or "software."
 If a foreign-produced item is subject to the EAR, then you should separately determine the license requirements that apply to that foreign-produced item (e.g., by assessing the item classification, destination, end-use, and end-user in the relevant transaction).
 Not all transactions involving foreign-produced items that are subject to the EAR require a license.
 Those transactions that do require a license may be eligible for a license exception.

-(a) Definitions
+- (a) Definitions and model certification - (1) Definitions.
 The terms defined in this paragraph are specific to § 734.9 of the EAR.
 These terms are indicated by single quotation marks.
-Terms that are in double quotation marks are defined in part 772 of the EAR.

-Major Component: A major component of a plant located outside the United States means "equipment" that is essential to the "production" of an item, including testing "equipment."
+Terms that are in double quotation marks are defined in part 772 of the EAR. - (i) Major component.
+A major component of a plant located outside the United States means "equipment" that is essential to the "production" of an item, including testing "equipment."